nhs-pycom/nhs_time_of_travel/README.md

 [![status: experimental](https://github.com/GIScience/badges/raw/master/status/experimental.svg)](https://github.com/GIScience/badges#experimental)

 This is a prototype, and a concept piece of work.
+For a comprehensive read-through and some slides of the pages, please read the index.md file.

 This work was led by [Paul Carroll](https://github.com/pauliecarroll), Senior Data Scientist, with a team comprising of [Oliver Jones](https://github.com/oliverjonesnhsx), [Muhammed-Faaiz Shawanas](https://github.com/faaiz-25), [Mary Amanuel](https://github.com/maryamanuel1), from NHS England, [Max Morisov](https://github.com/maxim-morosov) & [Nick Fortescue](https://github.com/nickfortescuegoogle), engineers at GoogleHealth.